eyedeekay/WarSMS/HACKING.md

 It would be very useful to be able to send Type-0 SMS Messages thereby eliciting an automatic response which could be used in lieu of process-of-elimination.
 I'm not remotely sure it's possible to trick a phone into thinking an sms from a gateway is a Ping SMS but if it is it would be useful.
+Definitely taking it into misuse territory here.